ditchallaway/Hippy-Crack/README.md

 ## Setting a custom Service Worker `+v0.6`

 Want to add a Service Worker to your application, you can now do that with the `sw` property.
-Your Service Worker will have access to all the routes generated by Hydrogen.
-Find out more: [🩺 Setting Up a Service Worker](https://hydrogen-js.netlify.app/docs/setting-up-a-service-worker/)
+Your Service Worker will have access to all the routes generated by Hippy Crack.
+Find out more: [🩺 Setting Up a Service Worker](https://Hippy Crack-js.netlify.app/docs/setting-up-a-service-worker/)

 You still need to manually include the registration script for your Service Worker.
 You can do that in a layout

 ```

       module.exports = {
-        name: 'Hydrogen Webapp',
+        name: 'Hippy Crack Webapp',
         sw: 'service_worker.js',
       };